ea-ae/required-value-types/README.md

 Same implementation & controller are provided.
 Won't currently work with JSON arrays, since they weren't important for my personal use.

-Codebase is unmaintained and could've been better (+ there's a missing Dispose call).
-But hoppefully it'll still be useful to someone.
+Codebase is unmaintained as I no longer work with ASP.NET, and it could've been better (+ there's a missing Dispose call).
+But hopefully it'll still be useful to someone.

 ## How to use